Entropy of microcanonical finite-graph ensembles: Discussion

 \section{Discussion}

-We estimated the total number of instances $\mathcal{N}_{G}(\ket{d})$ in the finite-graph ensembles by expanding the generating function.
+To obtain the entropy of the finite-graph ensembles, we estimated the total number of instances $\mathcal{N}_{G}(\ket{d})$ by expanding the generating function.
 In statistical physics, although generating function techniques are common, a large-size (or a thermo-dynamic) limit is usually considered, and the saddle-point approximation is often applied.
 By contrast, we established a mean-field approach to evaluate finite-size graphs using the {\CH} polynomials.

 While many of discrete system problems are combinatorial, the combinatorial aspect is often more pronounced when the system is small.
 Therefore, the method used in this study, which allowed us to observe the connection to combinatorial evaluations, is particularly important for ensembles of small systems.
 Even when the number of vertices $N$ is small, $\mathcal{N}_{G}(\ket{d})$ can be considerably large, and its accurate estimation can be computationally demanding.